ameysunu/-Developer-Circles-Community-Challenge/README.md

   </body>
 </html>
 ```
-Over here, if you are familiar with HTML, you'll know that we linked our **styles.css** sheet to our HTML code as well as our **index.js** file but the type mentioned is not **js** but instead it's **jsx**.
+Over here, if you are familiar with HTML, you'll know that we linked our **styles.css** sheet to our HTML code as well as our **index.js** file but the type mentioned is not **js** but instead, it's **jsx**.
 So what is **jsx**?

 ###### JSX

-JSX is a syntax extension to JavaScript, but is used with React for better UI Components description, hence producing React elements with which we render them to the React DOM(Document Object Model).
-Don't worry if you did'nt understand theoritically what JSX is, you'll understand when I begin writing the code.
+JSX is a syntax extension to JavaScript but is used with React for better UI Components description, hence producing React elements with which we render them to the React DOM(Document Object Model).
+Don't worry if you didn't understand theoretically what JSX is, you'll understand when I begin writing the code.
 <br/>

 Moving on, let's open up **index.js** and begin writing some fresh React code.
-First of all you need to begin by importing the React module into our app.
+First of all, you need to begin by importing the React module into our app.
 ```
 import React from "react";
 import ReactDOM from "react-dom";
 ```
 We have imported React and ReactDOM from the npm modules now onto our app.
 So, now let's begin rendering our first DOM element.
-For this, we can use ``ReactDOM`` which we imported from the node package and tap into the render functionality of our ``ReactDOM``package.
+For this, we can use ``ReactDOM`` which we imported from the node package and tap into the rendering function of our ``ReactDOM``package.
 ```
 ReactDOM.render();
 ```